Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-After surgery, your bile and pancreatic digestive juices enter the afferent loop.
-All these juices flow downstream and need to pass through the anastomosis and enter your digestive system.
-Afferent loop syndrome occurs when something traps the flow of these juices up to and past the anastomosis.
+After surgery, your bile and digestive fluids enter the afferent loop.
+The fluids flow toward the upper stomach.
+They need to pass through the anastomosis and then enter the efferent loop to help digest your food.
+Afferent loop syndrome occurs when something traps the flow of these juices in the afferent loop.
+Fluid pressure builds up in the afferent loop and causes discomfort and nausea.
+If the pressure builds up, the bile and pancreatic fluid may then empty into the upper stomach.
+This can cause symptoms such as vomiting.

 The most common symptoms are:

 Treatment is almost always surgery.
-In acute afferent loop syndrome, emergency surgery may be necessary to prevent rupture of the loop.
-The type of surgery will depend on what's causing the actual obstruction.
-In some cases, the anastomosis may need to be taken apart and redone.
-If the afferent loop has become scarred and narrowed, it may need to be removed.
+For acute afferent loop syndrome, emergency surgery may be needed.
+This is to prevent a tear of the loop.
+The type of surgery will depend on what's causing the blockage.
+In some cases, the anastomosis may need to be redone.
+Scar tissue may need to be removed.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |